mutaremalcolm/data_structures_and_algorithms_javascript/src/graphs/README.md

 ## Greedy algorithm

 This algorithm is a greedy algorithm.
 It makes the best decision at each step.
 It doesn't look ahead.
-It doesn't look at he big picture.
+It doesn't look at the big picture.
 For example, we are looking for the shortest path between two nodes.

 At each step, we chosose the node with the smallest distance.
 We don't look ahead to see if there is a better path.
 We just choose the node with the smallest distance at each step.